simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

     Specifies the suffix for objects that have an access type (including types derived from access types).

 *
+  Interrupt_Suffix=\ *string*

+    Specifies the suffix for protected subprograms used as interrupt handlers.

+*
   For the ``-R`` option: